Year-end bookkeeping tasks: Tips for closing your business’ books

 There are multiple steps to take to get your fiscal records in order prior to year-end.
 Here are some key year-end bookkeeping procedures:

-• Record any additional bookkeeping entries: If you’re a small business, you’ll likely have a journal.
-This ledger keeps track of money moves.
+- Record any additional bookkeeping entries: If you’re a small business, you’ll likely have a ledger.
+This journal keeps track of your company’s money moves.
 Post your entries so that they match up with the appropriate accounting periods.

-• Reconcile your bank accounts with your check register (record of deposits and disbursements) so you can compare the bank statement to your deposits and disbursements, whether by check, cash, money order, or other payment app.
+- Reconcile your bank accounts with your check register: Inspect your check record of deposits and disbursements.
+Compare and reconcile it to bank statements listing your deposits and disbursements.
+Keep in mind these may be check, cash, money order, or other payment app.

-• Do a profit and loss review: Create and review your profit and loss statement to assess the profits and losses of your business.
+- Do a profit and loss review: Create and review your profit and loss statement.
+Assess the profits and losses of your business.

 7 – Identify a plan for the new year

-In terms of your bookkeeping policies and procedures, take a pulse on what’s working and what’s not and review your small business’ numbers so you can set an intention to have a successful year the following year and get a start fresh in January.
-A new year often brings renewed energy and motivation, so be ready to capitalize on that!
+In terms of your bookkeeping policies and procedures, take a pulse on what’s working and what’s not.
+Review your small business’ numbers.
+Set an intention to have a successful year and get a start fresh in January.
+Many small business owners find that a new year brings renewed energy and motivation.
+Be ready to capitalize on that!

 Where to get more help with year-end bookkeeping procedures